libhal-google/libhal/README.md

 Consider using the file I/O libraries in C, C++, python or some other language.
-Would you, as a developer, ever imagine that opening, reading, writing, or closing a file would to your console?
+Would you, as a developer, ever imagine that opening, reading, writing, or closing a file would (write?) to your console?
 Especially if there did not exist a way to turn off logging.
-Most users would be very upset as this would not seem like the role of the file I/O library to spam my console.
+Most users would be very upset as this would not seem like the role of the file I/O library to spam the console.
 This gets even worse if a particular application has thousands of files and each operation is logging.